AD-Bench: A Real-World, Trajectory-Aware Advertising Analytics Benchmark for LLM Agents: Introduction

 \textbullet\quad \textbf{Dynamic Ground-Truth Generation Pipeline.} To mitigate ground-truth obsolescence, when constructing our benchmark based on online analytical requests, we do not directly collect final answers from human experts.
 Instead, we record their problem-solving trajectories and associated tool calls.
 During evaluation, we replay these trajectories and re-execute the corresponding tool calls to regenerate ground-truth answers consistent with the current environment, thereby reducing errors caused by outdated answers.

-\textbullet\quad \textbf{Trajectory-Aware Evaluation.} We decompose evaluation into two complementary aspects: (i) end-to-end answer accuracy on analytical requests, which directly measures agent reliability; and (ii) execution-trajectory quality, quantified by the discrepancy between the agent’s trajectories and those of human experts, providing finer-grained analysis.
+\textbullet\quad \textbf{Trajectory-Aware Evaluation.} We decompose evaluation into two complementary aspects: (i) end-to-end answer correctness on analytical requests, which directly measures agent reliability; and (ii) trajectory coverage, i.e., whether the expert reference trajectory is covered by the agent’s execution, providing finer-grained analysis.

-\textbullet\quad \textbf{Marketing Analytics Task Classification.} We construct a benchmark derived from 2,000 real-world queries in an online advertising environment.
-We process them into 823 instances annotated with labeled answers and execution trajectories.
-Human experts then conducted a rigorous verification and selected 100 instances that admit an exclusive execution trajectory, defined as being unsolvable via alternative tools or similar trajectories.
-This subset enables a fine-grained dual evaluation of both answers and trajectories.
+\textbullet\quad \textbf{Difficulty-Stratified Task Classification.} To counter the long-tail distribution of analytics needs, we organize the benchmark along a difficulty hierarchy instead of sampling only high-frequency requests.
+Using the complexity of expert trajectories as a proxy for task difficulty, we stratify analytical requests into three levels (L1--L3), ranging from single-metric retrieval to multi-condition synthesis and judgment.
+This stratification mitigates selection bias toward simple queries and enables a fine-grained assessment of agent capability across the full difficulty spectrum.

-Experimental results in Section~\ref{sec:experiments} demonstrate that even the state-of-the-art model, Gemini-3-Pro, struggles on challenging L3 tasks in Figure~\ref{fig:intro_l3}.
-It achieves a Pass@3 accuracy of only 62\% and a trajectory coverage of 70.1\%.
-Our error analysis spans six dimensions: trajectory errors, parameter errors, hallucinations, calculation errors, dependency errors, and long-context limitations.
-Consequently, AD-Bench establishes a more rigorous, sustainable, and business-aligned evaluation standard to facilitate the development of next-generation action-oriented marketing agents.
+Experimental results in Section~\ref{sec:experiments} reveal a clear efficiency--accuracy trade-off across models (Figure~\ref{fig:intro_l3}): even the best overall model, Claude-Opus-4.7, attains only 76.9\% Pass@1, and its performance degrades sharply on the hardest (L3) queries, dropping to a Pass@3 of 65.1\% and a trajectory coverage of 69.9\%.
+Our error analysis spans six dimensions: tool errors, parameter errors, instruction-following errors, computation errors, hallucinations, and long-context limitations.
+Consequently, \benchmarkname{} establishes a more rigorous, sustainable, and business-aligned evaluation standard to facilitate the development of next-generation action-oriented marketing agents.